Dublin tramways: Extensions beyond Lucan

-A new line was laid close to the original steam line, over a decade later, under an Order in Council, the Lucan and Leixlip Electric Railway Order, 1910, by a completely new company.
+A new line was laid close to the original steam line, over a decade later, under an Order in Council, the Lucan and Leixlip Electric Railway Order 1910 (SR&O 1910/1316), by a completely new company.
 Despite the name, this does not seem to have followed the full distance to Leixlip but rather only the 0.5 mi to the Spa Hotel at Doddsborough.
 This was opened as an electric line in 1910, and was leased to the (D&LER) in August 1911.

 When the DUTC bought up the insolvent D&LER, they also purchased the L&LER from its shareholders, and although required to refit and reopen it in like manner, following objections from Dublin County Council the extension beyond Lucan was not reopened.